Estimated reading time: 9 minutes

-According to eMarketer, holiday sales in the United States broke the trillion-dollar barrier for the first time in 2019, with average household spending of $1,536.
+According to eMarketer, holiday sales in the United States broke the trillion-dollar barrier for the first time, with average household spending of $1,536.

 The amount spent on eCommerce in the United States reached a new high of $142.5 billion.
 According to Adobe data, it increased by 13.1%.
 According to Adobe, smartphone sales accounted for 84 percent of eCommerce growth in 2019.

 - eCommerce Spending increased by 13.1% during the last year